shashankshekhar170997/MERN/README.md

 --- Created end points for create user by using router.pots method which is express method..
 -- implemented express validator to validate user data.

--- implemented User.createIndexs() for unique user creation (means i can't create user with same email id) -- implement custom error message
+-- implement custom error message

+-- -- Created api for Createuser, login, and get userdetail